exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter1.md

 > For more information on BoilerplateStart, please refer to [Quick Start with Boilerplate](Quick-Start-with-Boilerplate)

 ### Setup configuration
-Go to `protected/modules/todo/config` folder
+1. Go to `protected/modules/todo/config` folder
-1. Delete `console.php` and `main.php`
-2. Edit `console.dist.php`
-   - Replace all `boilerplateStart` to `todo`
-   - Replace all `BoilerplateStart` to `Todo`
-   - Make sure everything in `modules > todo > modelBehaviors` are commented, we will come back to this later in chapter 2. when injecting core model
-   - Set `var1` to 'Hello'
-   - Set `var2` to 'World'
-3. Edit `main.dist.php`
-   - Replace all `boilerplateStart` to `todo`
-   - Replace all `BoilerplateStart` to `Todo`
+2. Looking at both your `base.php` config files, at `modules > todo`,
-   - Make sure everything in `modules > todo > modelBehaviors` are commented, we will come back to this later in chapter 2 when injecting core model
+   - Make sure everything in `modules > todo > modelBehaviors` are commented, we will come back to this later in chapter 2
-   - Set `var1` to 'Hello'
-   - Set `var2` to 'World'
-4. Looking at both your `main.dist.php` and `console.dist.php` config files, at `modules > todo`, you now have 2 variables.
+   - you now have 2 variables.
 These variable must reflect in your `TodoModule.php` too.
 ```php
 <?php
 // use camelcase for class name with first character in uppsercase